 What distinguishes custom, therefore, from international usages, regardless of their dimension, is the so-called psychological or subjective or even legal element, opinio juris, which characterizes custom.
 As the International Court of Justice has ruled, in order to be able to speak of a customary rule, "The States concerned must [...] have the feeling that they are complying with it, which is equivalent to a legal obligation.
 Neither the frequency nor even the habitual nature of the acts are sufficient.
 There are a number of international acts, in the field of protocol for example, which are almost invariably carried out, but are motivated by simple considerations of courtesy, expediency or tradition, and not by a sense of legal obligation".
-The International law must be sought, first of all, in the effective practice and in the opinio juris of States".
+The International Court of Justice, in this case, ruled that "the substance of customary international law must be sought, first of all, in the effective practice and in the opinio juris of States"2.